The challenge

 Our contribution

-Since being set up in 2020, our partners have contributed almost €7 million to support the European AI & Society Fund’s mission.
-With that money we have supported almost 40 organisations from around Europe to shape Artificial Intelligence to better serve people and society.
+Since being set up in 2020, our partners have contributed over €7.5 million to support the European AI & Society Fund’s mission.
+With that money we have supported almost 40 organisations from around Europe to shape Artificial Intelligence to better serve people and society, and launched the Build & Breakthrough Initiatives.

 We work to increase the capacity of organisations with existing expertise around AI as well as to support organisations from other social justice areas into the field.
 Our grantees have helped put fundamental rights and democratic freedoms at the heart of policymaking on AI, and have brought the perspectives of marginalised communities such as migrants and sex workers into the debate.
 They’re also addressing how AI intersects with areas like health inequality, criminal justice and agriculture.
 As well as offering financial support, we help organisations build networks, gain skills and work collaboratively to drive change.
 Read more about our grantees here.

-Our work is guided by our Strategy 2023-2025 that was adopted by our partner foundations in October 2022.
+Our work is guided by our Strategy 2023-2025.

 Fourteen foundations have joined the European AI Fund so far, committing to support our mission.
 We share insights from our work with our partners and the wider philanthropic community and remain committed to engaging more funders to sustain civil society’s work on AI.
 Read more about our partners here.